JR-Morgan/Foreign-Alphabet/README.md

 # Foreign-Alphabet
-Learning tool for learning Foreign Alphabets and Syllabaries This program is still a work in progress, however the all relases are a very usable state, and I am activly developing this program
+Learning tool for learning Foreign Alphabets and Syllabaries<br>
+This program is still a work in progress, however the all relases are a very usable state, and I am activly developing this program

 ## Who this application is for